 Visiting and exchange students who will be studying at the University for less than 8 weeks do not participate in the Student Health Plan.
 They are welcome to come to the University Health Service (UHS) for care on a fee-for-service basis.
 These students do not complete a Health History Form.

 The fees for the mandatory health fee and health insurance are:

-Coverage begins on August 1, 2013 and continues through July 31, 2014.
+Coverage begins on August 1st and continues through July 31st.
 Students who have insurance coverage that meets University criteria can waive the health insurance fee.
 All full-time students must complete the online Health Insurance Enrollment/Waiver Process during the appropriate open enrollment period.

 International-based plans often do not meet University criteria for waiver.
-For this reason, we highly recommend checking the University criteria carefully before deciding to purchase insurance from an international-based company.
+For this reason, we recommend checking the University criteria carefully before deciding to purchase insurance from an international-based company.
 Your plan must meet all of the University criteria to qualify for waiver of the University-sponsored insurance.

-If you choose to appeal the denial by submitting the "Insurance Verification Form for International-Based Insurance Plans Only" by September 16 (or January 31 for students beginning in January).
+If you choose to appeal the denial, you need to submit the "Insurance Verification Form for International-Based Insurance Plans Only" by September 15 (or January 30 for students beginning in January).
+The form is available from the UHS Insurance Advisor at email@example.com.
 Your plan must meet all of the University insurance criteria to be considered for an appeal.
 A representative from the insurance company must sign the form to verify your plan meets the University criteria.

 All full-time students participate in the Student Health Plan, which covers primary care visits to the University Health Service (UHS), time-limited therapy at the University Counseling Center (UCC), and health promotion services.
 The Student Health Plan includes: